 Cold and flu elixir is made with honey, apple cider vinegar, cinnamon, and cayenne for a homemade alternative to terrible-tasting and over-priced store-bought cold medicines.

 This cold and flu elixir is our favorite remedy to soothe a sore throat, stop sniffles, or settle an upset stomach.
-But besides its remarkable honeyed-ginger flavor that’s lovely as can be and no contest compared with those blechy-tasting, over-priced, store-bought, brand-name cold medicines, we love the fact that you probably already have everything you need to make it in your pantry, which means no run to the store.–Angie Zoobkoff
+But besides its remarkable honeyed-ginger flavor that’s lovely as can be and no contest compared with those blechy-tasting, over-priced, store-bought, brand-name cold medicines, we love the fact that you probably already have everything you need to make it in your pantry, which means no run to the store.
+And a little extra money to pay for that mountain of tissues you’re using, wadding up, and tossing in the trash.–Angie Zoobkoff

 - Quick Glance